acrolinx/helm/resources/core-platform/helm/chart/README.md

 ### The Deliverable

-You can find the Acrolinx Helm repository with all our charts at [https://acrolinx.github.io/helm/][acrolinx-helm-repo].
+You can find the Acrolinx Helm repository and all Acrolinx Helm charts in the [Acrolinx Helm Repository][acrolinx-helm-repo].

 Helm charts can be distributed as plain archives, such as `acrolinx-platform-1.0.5+2021.05.tgz`, or via a [Helm repository][helm-repos].
-If you're installing from a repository, you may have to [add that repository][helm-repo-add] first.
+If you plan to install from a repository, you may have to [add that repository][helm-repo-add] first to make sure that the client knows which repositories to search for Helm charts.
 You can even unpack the archive and run the installation from the resulting directory.
-For the [installation command-line syntax][helm-install] it makes no difference.
+For the [installation command-line syntax][helm-install], it makes no difference.
-The chart name from the repository, the `.` or the `.tgz` file all appear in the same position.
+The chart name from the repository, the `.`, and the `.tgz` file all appear in the same position.

 Add The Repo
 -------------